Spring statement to take place on March 3, Rachel Reeves tells MPs

 The spring statement “will not make an assessment of the Government’s performance against the fiscal mandate”, she said.

-Instead it “will provide an interim update on the economy and public finances”.
+Instead it “will provide an interim update on the economy and public finances”, following the budget at the end of November.

+In her second budget, the Chancellor introduced £26 billion-worth of hikes across a variety of taxes, in what was described at the time as a “smorgasbord” strategy aimed at building a larger buffer for her spending and borrowing plans.

+Among the measures were a freeze on income tax thresholds, which followed speculation that the headline rate of the tax could be hiked for the first time in decades.

 Bookmark popover